erhanalankus/simple-game-timer/README.md

 # Simple Game Turn Timer
-A very simple JavaScript game turn timer.
+A simple JavaScript game turn timer you can use on your phone.
 Aims to punish the player who takes too much time for their turn.

 It can be used at:
 https://erhanalankus.github.io/simple-game-turn-timer/